MarkPearlCoZa/Blog_General/_posts/2016-11-08-What-should-a-new-mob-work-on-first.md

 ## It should not have a hard tight deadline

 Work that has a hard tight deadline can be difficult for new mob to work on.
-The upfront mob storming get's in the way and is enhanced by the deadline.
-For teams that are already under pressure to 'get something in production', working on this type of work might cause them to abandon mob prematurely.
+The upfront storming get's in the way and is enhanced by the deadline.
+Teams that are already under pressure to 'get something in production' will abandon new practices when under pressure and revert to their default mode.

 ## What if you can't find appropriate work?